Ergodicity probes: using time-fluctuations to measure the Hilbert space dimension: Setup and main results

-where $H_0 = 1 \otimes H_B$ is just the Hamiltonian of the device and we assume that the qubit does not evolve at all in the absence of coupling to the device, which is given by the operator $V$.
+where $H_0 = \hat{1} \otimes H_B$ is the Hamiltonian of the uncoupled probe + bath device, and we assume that the probe qubit does not evolve at all in the absence of coupling to the bath, which is given by the operator $V$.
+A prominent role in the following discussions will be played by the eigensystems of the interacting Hamiltonian,